psychoinformatics-de/rdm-course/_extras/for_instructors.md

 ### 3.7.
 Set up default user settings and data

 What we have done up until now is to set up the base environment that a user will encounter when they log into the JupyterHub.
-Some tools and packages have been installed for all users (as a result of using the `sudo -E` command) such as `git`, `datalad`, and others.
-However, some settings will not yet be the default for any newly created user.
+Some tools and packages, such as `datalad`, have been installed for all users (as a result of using `pip` with `sudo -E`).
+However, some settings were done only for the admin account, and  will not yet be the default for other, newly created users.
 This includes the default shell setup as well as any data content.
 We can ensure that any configuration files or data content are available to individual users by copying the required content to the `/etc/skel` directory, the contents of which will be placed in the `$HOME` directories of newly created users.